School Life

 Winter Semester (January–March)

-- Watching the Grand Sumo Tournament
+- Attending Grand Sumo Tournament

-- Graduation Tea Party
+- Graduation Tea Ceremony

 Club Activities